Dragonball Evolution (video game)

 Dragonball Evolution is a fighting video game for the PlayStation Portable based on the live-action film of the same name.
 The game was released in March 2009 in Japan, followed by a North American release on April 8, 2009.
 It is the first Dragon Ball video game to feature Bulma as a playable character.

 Gameplay

-The gameplay is very similar to that of its ancestor, Dragon Ball Z Shin Budokai 2.
-It was developed by Dimps, the same creators of Dragon Ball Z: Shin Budokai and Dragon Ball Z: Shin Budokai: Another Road.
+The gameplay is very similar to that of its ancestor, Dragon Ball Z: Shin Budokai - Another Road.
+It was developed by Dimps, the same creators of Dragon Ball Z: Shin Budokai and Dragon Ball Z: Shin Budokai - Another Road.
 Same rush attacks, Same Commands, and same Gameplay/Engine.